Amazing creative opportunities for young people aged 13-17

 Write a Play Together

-Our Write a Play Together project for 2019 / 2020 will start after our Writers Cafe on Monday 11th November 2019.
-One idea will then be chosen from the Writers Cafe as the focus for the collectivly written play, and as a group of writers you'll meet six-eight times throughout November 2019- February 2020 to write a play.
+Our Write a Play Together project for 2019 / 2020 has now started following our Writers Cafe on Monday 11th November 2019.
+One idea has been chosen and our group of writers are meeting regularly throughout November 2019- February 2020 to write a play.
 This play will then be performed by students from Cheshire College South and West, and will tour local primary schools in Spring 2020.

 The play created during this project in 2016-17 was called Scooter Race.
 It was highly commended at the 2017 Cheshire West Voluntary and Community Arts Awards.
 Read about the award here and the project here.
 Last year's play How To Survive The Day brought together a range of stories and experiences of school and received great feedback at all the school venues.